rburkman777/rburkman777/README.md

 Proficient in data-clearning capacities of Power BI

 ### 🔢 Stata
-Proficient in data-clearning capacities of Power BI
+Proficient in performing crosstabulations and regressions using Stata

 ## Current Projects
 Please follow the link below to see some of my latest work: